stefdasca/statement-translator/Kilonova/0700-0799/Processed_0774.md

 The input file `turnuri.in` will contain:

-- the first line of the file contains the natural number \(m\) representing the number of rows and the natural number \(n\) representing the number of columns, values separated by a space.
+- the first line of the file contains the natural number $m$ representing the number of rows and the natural number $n$ representing the number of columns, values separated by a space.
-- the next \(m\) lines contain \(n\) values 0 or 1, each value separated by a space.
+- the next $m$ lines contain $n$ values 0 or 1, each value separated by a space.

 # Output data